 Wrap these bars up individually for the perfect grab-and-go healthy snack.

-- 1 scoop vanilla protein powder (I love this kind)
+- 1 scoop protein powder (unflavored or vanilla)

 - 1 Tablespoon chia seeds

 Grind the almonds and pistachios in the food processor until they become like coarse sand (not too fine), about 30-40 seconds.
 Then add the dates and the raisins and grind again for another 30 seconds.
 Next, add the protein powder, chia seeds, applesauce and coconut oil.
 Grind for an additional 30 seconds until the mixture is well combined and moist and slightly sticky (If the mixture is not moist enough add about 1/2 Tablespoon more of coconut oil and mix again).

 Remove the mixture onto a large cutting board.
 Place a large piece of wax or parchment paper over the mixture, and using a rolling pin, roll the mixture into an even thickness.
 Cut into 6-8 bars and leave on the cutting board.
 Place the board in the freezer for 30 minutes.